Gelly-Tr33s/Gelly-Tr33s/README.md

 About me:

+- Was a Junior UI/UX Designer at AWSCC-PUP Manila (2023-2024)
 - 🌱 I’m currently learning Cybersecurity
 - 😍 I'm interested in Cybersecurity and UI/UX design
 - 📫 How to reach me: check out my LinkedIn in my bio